I know that's a big claim, but....

 One of my all time favorite shells are urchins!
 They are so impossibly difficult for me to resist.
 So plump and fragile and detailed and perfect.
-Technically they are called casks not shells, but mermaids aren't very technical... so I call them shells :)
+Technically they are called tests not shells, but mermaids aren't very technical... so I call them shells :)

 In South Africa, they call them pumpkins!

 One of the places we stayed someone had spent a long time collecting the pumpkins and had strung them into long ornaments from big to small.
 They were so beautiful, so I made one myself!

 This was my shell-board, that was a cutting board I turned into shell my table.
 The tiny scallops are so beautiful, bright oranges and reds.
 I don't know the names of a lot shells, but names really don't add to the magic of shells.

 Me sorting shells in my mermaid tail blanket in our amazing little rental in J-bay.